Scotland

 This is where I grew up, and it’s beautiful!
 My top recommendations here are Inveraray and Oban.
 Sitting on the banks of Loch Fyne, Inveraray has a beautiful castle, a haunted jail, and some great hiking trails.

 Oban is a more simple town, if you ignore the giant colosseum.
-But it is the gateway to the Isles, which are definitely worth visiting, especially the Isle of Iona and the alien-like Isle of Staffa.
+But it is the gateway to the Isles, which are well worth visiting.
+Especially the Isle of Iona, and the alien-like Isle of Staffa.

 If you want to see where I live, then take the scenic ferry from Gourock over to Dunoon!
-We have a growing culture, with a recent surge in local arts and events.
-Our biggest annual event is the Cowal Gathering, which occurs each August.
+We have a growing culture, with a recent surge in local festivals and events.
+Our biggest annual event is the Cowal Highland Gathering, which occurs in August.
 It has Highland Dancers, large men throwing large things, pipe bands, markets, and fireworks!
 What more could you want?

 Arran